secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Introduction/Networking Primer - Layers 1-4.md

 | `Multicast` | Addresses for multiple interfaces, where all of them receive the same packet.  |
 | `Broadcast` | Does not exist and is realized with multicast addresses.                       |

-- When thinking about each address type, it is helpful to remember that Unicast traffic is host to host, while Multicast is one to many, and Anycast is one to many in a group where only one will answer the packet. (think load balancing).
+- Remember: Unicast traffic is host to host while Multicast is one to many, and Anycast is one to many in a group of only one that can answer the packet.
-- Even with its current state providing many advantages over IPv4, the adoption of IPv6 has been slow to catch on.
+- Even with its advantages over IPv4, the adoption of IPv6 has been slow to catch on.
 - #### Adoption of IPv6
+	- At the time of writing, according to statistics published by Google, the adoption rate is only around 40 percent globally.
 ![image](https://academy.hackthebox.com/storage/modules/81/ipv6-adoption.png)

-- At the time of writing, according to statistics published by Google, the adoption rate is only around 40 percent globally.

-### TCP / UDP, Transport Mechanisms
+###  Transport Mechanisms: TCP and UDP
-- The Transport Layer has several mechanisms to help ensure the seamless delivery of data from source to destination.
+- Transport layer has several ways to ensure seamless delivery of data from source to destination.
-- Think about the Transport layer as a control hub.
-Application data from the higher layers have to traverse down the stack to the Transport layer.
+	- Application data from higher layers traverse down the stack to the Transport layer.
-- This layer directs how the traffic will be encapsulated and thrown to the lower layer protocols ( IP and MAC ).
-Once the data reaches its intended recipient, the Transport layer, working with the Network / Internet layer protocols, is responsible for reassembling the encapsulated data back in the correct order.
+- This layer directs the way traffic is encapsulated and thrown into the lower layer protocols, like IP and MAC.
+- Once reaching its destination, the Transport layers reassembles the encapsulated data back into the correct order with help from the Network/Internet layer protocols.
-- The two mechanisms used to accomplish this task are the Transmission Control (`TCP`) and the User Datagram Protocol (`UDP`).
+- To accomplish this, we have two protocols: Transmission Control (`TCP`) and User Datagram Protocol (`UDP`).
-	- #### TCP vs. UDP
-	- Let us take a second to examine these two protocols side by side.

 | **Characteristic** | **TCP** | **UDP** |
 | --- | --- | --- |